to GNHTD ADA Services

 - 460 Elm Street, West Haven

-Tickets books contain ten (10) tickets at a discounted price and currently cost twenty-four dollars ($28.00) each.
+Tickets books contain ten (10) tickets at a discounted price and currently cost twenty-eight dollars ($28.00) each.

 PLEASE NOTE: The prepaid ticket program is a service of the Connecticut Department of Transportation managed by CTTransit.
 Any tickets purchased cannot be returned for a refund.

 No ride will be provided without a fare or ticket.
 In the rare instance that a rider does not have the fare or ticket for the return trip, GNHTD will provide the trip.
 However, you will not be able to use the service again until the fare has been paid.

 Subscription service allows you to have your regular trips automatically scheduled.
 Subscription service is a privilege and are handled on a case by case basis.
 No guarantees are made that a spot will be available.